S. Korea's Key Economic Indicators Rise for First Time in 6 Mos.

-Anchor: South Korea's three major economic indicators all improved for the first time in six months.
-The increase in factory output, private consumption and corporate investments all appear to stem from a long-awaited recovery in exports, plus the government's massive stimulus packages to help the country weather the coronavirus pandemic.
+South Korea's three major economic indicators all improved for the first time in six months.

 Automobile production increased 22-point-nine percent in June, while DRAM computer chip production expanded by almost four percent compared to May.